FrankHB/pl-docs/en-US/calling-for-language-features.md

 # Why not ...

-Here are some examples to illustrate how existing languages is not satisfying for the requirements.
+Here are some examples to illustrate how existing languages fail to satisfy the requirements.
 Each one should have one or more pros to be endorsed.

 ## A brief list of requirements

-The following list are properties a needed language shall meet.
-Some languages superseded by them are also explicitly listed.
+The following list contains a (non-exhaustive) list of properties a language conforming to this document shall meet.
+Some languages excluded ("superseded") by them are also explicitly listed.

 * (A) The language has a specification independently to the implementations.
 This makes it supersedes many toy languages.
 	* (A.1) Further, the specification is normative.
 This makes it supersedes many "scripting languages".